celinero/CelineRoure_T1A3/Readme.md

 Second you need to clone the repo.

-Third, you will need the gem libraries:
+Third, you will need the gem libraries.
+Bundler that is a manager should download the four Gem needed for this app: Artii, Colorize, TTY-prompt and Rspec.

 ```sh
 # install the dependency manager bundler